NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Bullied.md

 ---
 In your early life, you were often picked on.
 The callousness of bullies sharpened your resolve to stand up for yourself and others.

-Add the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat to your background options
+Add the [[Intimidating Glare|Intimidating Glare]] skill feat to your background options